What Is Trigger Finger?

 Trigger finger is a common hand disorder that can cause pain, snapping, or locking of the fingers or thumb.
 The sensation of locking or catching has often been referred to as triggering.

 Tendons in the hand are strong cords that connect the muscle of the forearm to the bones of the fingers and thumb, allowing them to bend the digits into a fist and straighten.
 Tendons are covered with a thin layer of tissue called tenosynovium, which helps them glide through a protective tunnel called the tendon sheath.
-(Fig. 1: Overview of the anatomy involved in what is trigger finger.)
+(Fig. 1)

 Certain areas of the tendon sheath are thickened, forming specialized bands called pulleys which hold the tendon next to the bone, much like the eyes of a fishing rod hold the line near the rod.